 Two clear trends emerged.
 The relative levels of wealth and education are directly correlated with voter turnout.

 People who are more wealthy are more likely to vote, while poorer people are less likely to vote.
-In tandem, those with a higher level of education completed are more likely to vote than those with lower levels of education and/or those that are unemployed or economically distressed.4
+In tandem, those with higher levels of education are more likely to vote than those with lower levels of education and/or those that are unemployed or economically distressed.4

 Increasing the voter turnout of the demographics that are less likely to vote can be key to winning an election.

-The 2008 election of Barack Obama, the first ever African-American president, would mark the highest voter turnout since the 1960s at 62%.
+The 2008 election of Barack Obama, the first ever African-American president, marked the highest voter turnout since the 1960s at 62%.
 The historic event and the Obama campaign’s ability to mobilize young voters (a typically low turnout demographic) was a likely cause behind the increased turnout figures.